ashit1303/NeoDrive/README.md

 ## Description

-[NeoDrive](https://github.com/ashit1303/NeoDrive) A project to learn a modern professional typescript application and making it scalable using open source projects.
+[NeoDrive](https://github.com/ashit1303/NeoDrive) A project to learn a typescript application and making it scalable using open source projects.

 ## Resources